kenjura/system8/docs/character/classes/Thaumaturgist.md

 Rank | Power          | Description
 -----|----------------|------------
-0    | Soulgaze       | Lock eyes with target and learn their secrets--but they learn yours, too 1    | Absorb Magic   | Absorb energy from a touched spell, weakening or dispelling it 1    | Drain Soul     | Enervate enemy (1 negative level) and gain a soul gem, which can grant you access to their identity and abilities
+0    | [Soulgaze](../powers/thaumaturgist/Soulgaze.md)       | Lock eyes with target and learn their secrets--but they learn yours, too
+1    | [Absorb Magic](../powers/thaumaturgist/Absorb%20Magic.md)   | Absorb energy from a touched spell, weakening or dispelling it
+1    | [Drain Soul](../powers/thaumaturgist/Drain%20Soul.md)     | Enervate enemy and gain a soul gem, which can grant you access to their identity and abilities
-2    | Negation       | Disable a single spell or magic item so it can't be used 2    | Soul Prison    | Curse a living target; if they die while cursed, you trap their soul in a gem.
-2    | Possession     | Detach your soul from your body, and insert it into a creature, object, or corpse.
+2    | [Negation](../powers/thaumaturgist/Negation.md)       | Disable a single spell or magic item so it can't be used 2    | [Commandeer Spell](<../powers/thaumaturgist/Commandeer Spell.md>) | Take control of a spell, changing it as you please 2    | Possession     | Detach your soul from your body, and insert it into a creature, object, or corpse.
 In a creature or mundane object, you can "ride along" and passively observe, or attempt to whisper suggestions.
 In a magic item, you can manifest the item's powers.
 In a corpse, you can animate it as an undead.
 3    | Soul Sunder    | Separate creature's soul from their body (a la Dr Strange).
 Doesn't kill them, but their body becomes helpless (and vulnerable to Possession).
 3    | Antimagic Zone | Area nullifies magic